Welcome

 It is possible to use caching for non real time datasets.
 The cache expiration can be configured using refreshTime

 , otherwise the case is only invalidated when the YML runs again.
-Here’s a example of a dataset cached for 10seconds
+Here’s an example of a dataset cached for 30 seconds:

 datasets: